 Sony’s RX100-series compact cameras are famed for the way they fit an awful lot of technology into a small, pocketable package.
 The latest model in the range exemplifies this, with a 24-200mm equivalent f/2.8-4.5 zoom, a 20MP 1-inch stacked CMOS sensor, a pop-up electronic viewfinder and a tilting rear screen, all in a body that’ll slip neatly into a jacket pocket.

 What’s more, it’ll shoot at 20 frames per second and record 4K video.
 Compared to its predecessor, it gains an upgraded sensor that enables Sony’s AI-based tracking autofocus, along with a socket for an external microphone and a few interface improvements.
-Otherwise, the older RX100 VI offers most of the same features for a slightly more affordable £849.
+Otherwise, the older RX100 VI offers most of the same features for slightly less money.

 With 357 phase-detection AF points covering 68% of the frame and Sony’s Real-time Eye AF and Real-time Tracking on board, the RX100 VII has the most sophisticated autofocus of any compact camera.
 Set it to continuous focus and tracking, and you can almost forget about having to move the AF area or change focus modes ever again.
 This is very welcome, as in many respects the camera’s ambitious feature set has rather outgrown its simple control layout.